 In a nutshell, Forex is the conversion of the currency of one region or country to the currency of another region or country.
-For example, conversion of Euro, currency of Eurozone countries, into US dollar, the currency of the United States will be considered foreign exchange or widely known as Forex.
+For example, conversion of the Euro, the currency of Eurozone countries, into the US dollar, the currency of the United States will be considered foreign exchange or widely known as Forex.

 What Is the Forex Market and Forex Education?

-Forex market is the place where exchange of foreign currencies takes place.
-The buying and selling of currencies is done by dealers.
+The forex market is the place where the exchange of foreign currencies takes place.
+The buying and selling of currencies are done by dealers.
 In most cases and countries, the banks act as dealers.
 Customers order the demand for foreign currency, and dealers replenish the desired amount of currency to customers on the Forex rate.
 As per the structure of the Forex Market, it is considered the most liquid market across the globe.
 Prominent actors or traders in the Forex Market are banks – both central banks and commercial banks -, financial institutions, investment firms, currency speculators, corporations, and individual buyers and sellers.
-According to a survey conducted by Bank for International Settlements, Forex Market daily turnover averaged over $6 trillion in 2019.
+According to a survey conducted by Bank for International Settlements, Forex Market’s daily turnover averaged over $6 trillion in 2019.
 Some of the biggest traders in the international Forex Market are JP Morgan, Deutsche Bank, XTX Markets, HSBC, Goldman Sachs, UBS(Swiss), and Citi.

 Following factors may determine the Forex exchange rates: